 Stay involved in your community and build relationships

-UMB’s incredible growth in the DFW market can be greatly contributed to our associates’ passion for the Texas community and build relationships on the ground. has donated funds to support several organizations in Texas communities, including Dallas-based organization Metrocare Dallas‡, BankWork$ (a CareerWork$ program), teh National Medal of Honor Museum, and the National Juneteenth Museum.
+UMB’s incredible growth in the DFW market can be greatly contributed to our associates’ passion for the Texas community and build relationships on the ground. has donated funds to support several organizations in Texas communities, including Dallas-based organization Metrocare Dallas‡, BankWork$ (a CareerWork$ program), the National Medal of Honor Museum, and the National Juneteenth Museum.

 By being an active member of the community and cultivating strong relationships, UMB and its associates have built trust with fulfilled promises over time.
 Michael Garner, president of the Texas region at UMB Bank, stays involved with the community by working with Cristo Rey Fort Worth.
 Garner helps moderate- to low-income families support their tuition by working with corporate partners.
 He shares “I believe investing in our children’s futures will create adults who are excited to be active participants in their community, which ultimately builds a better future for us all.”